5r1kanth/GDPFall24-Group05/README.md

 ## Key Elements of a Database Options
   * **MySQL / PostgreSQL (Relational Databases):** These are reliable and widely used SQL databases, offering strong support for complex queries, ACID compliance, and transactional data.
   * **MongoDB (NoSQL Database):** MongoDB offers great flexibility with semi-structured data, allowing dynamic schema designs for different user profiles and course details.
+  * **Amazon DynamoDB (NoSQL - Cloud Native):** DynamoDB is designed for large-scale applications and provides strong scalability with a managed infrastructure.